isomerpages/moe-ncps/_parents-and-students/Information for Parents/Information for Parents.md

 3\.
 Please wait for your child/ward outside the school (at Gate A, B or C) during dismissal time.

 4\.
-Advise your child/ward to approach the staff at the General Office for assistance if he/she does not see you during dismissal.
+Parents who are driving should drop off/pick up their children at Gate C and not along the main road at Gate A or B. This is to ensure students and other road users will be safe and not be inconvenienced.

 5\.
-Parents who are driving should drop off/pick up their children at Gate C and not along the main road at Gate A or B. This is to ensure students and other road users will be safe and not be inconvenienced.
+Parents/Visitors are not allowed to drive into the school premises during school hours.
+Please park at the multi-storey car park opposite the school.

 6\.
-Parents/Visitors are not allowed to drive into the school premises during school days, unless it is raining.
-Please park at the HDB multi-storey car park opposite the school.

-7\.
 Impress upon your child/ward the danger of running along corridors and up and down the staircases.

 **B) Communication with the School**